mozilla-lockwise/lockwise-addon/docs/README.md

-# Welcome to Lockbox's extension documentation!
+# Welcome to Lockwise's extension documentation!

 You can read this documentation [online][online-docs-link] or by browsing the [`docs` directory on GitHub][repo-docs-link].